 Furthermore, for many generations, not only nidda and immersion but the many different customs and traditions of women in the Jewish world were perceived as belonging to the private sphere alone.
 Hence, they were excluded from Jewish history and, consequently, many have even been forgotten.
 As late as the 1990s, some historians still expressed the patriarchal view that the religious life of women in traditional Jewish society was not a significant issue since women in that world did not play an active part in shaping the realm of culture, and thus that they could be justifiably excluded from historical research.
 But the general intellectual tide began to shift already in the 1980s, with forceful feminist critiques of the historical narratives that are written from a patriarchal perspective and ignore the place of women and the significance of gender (a prominent example is Joan Scott’s groundbreaking article “Gender as a Category of Historical Analysis”).
 In the same spirit, beginning in the early years of the twenty-first century, feminist Jewish scholars have shown that Jewish women in past centuries led rich religious and spiritual lives, and that their religious activities had communal characteristics.
 In fact, women’s religious activities formed a kind of religion of their own, with its unique rituals, distinct from those of the men.
-By reclaiming women’s rituals and customs, these feminist scholars sought to grant them a more central role in contemporary Jewish culture. preceded this important intellectual shift in the art she made.
+By reclaiming women’s rituals and customs, these feminist scholars sought to grant them a more central role in contemporary Jewish culture.
+Laderman-Ukeles preceded this important intellectual shift in the art she made.
 For this reason I have argued that by shifting the laws of ritual purity from the private sphere to the public sphere of art, she undermined the patriarchal regulatory power structure of the Jewish Orthodox world, a power structure that had eliminated women’s mikva rituals from the visible public domain.

 The breaking of taboos about women’s bodies and sexuality was widespread in the 1970s in the work of American feminist artists, who in the words of Schneemann attempted “to bring our bodies back to ourselves.”
 Their art undermined the accepted patriarchal perceptions and the dominance of the masculine view of women in general and of women’s bodies in particular throughout the history of art.
 Their work was accepted and discussed as the most significant contribution of art to feminism.
-In the same way, the work of shattered the taboo in the Jewish religious community on public discussion of ritual immersion and the mikva, and she was the first American feminist artist to deal with these subjects.
+In the same way, the work of Laderman-Ukeles shattered the taboo in the Jewish religious community on public discussion of ritual immersion and the mikva, and she was the first American feminist artist to deal with these subjects.